A series of 4: Accessibility is a bare necessity. Part 3: TECHNICAL – OUT OF ORDER

 Accessibility is a bare necessity – a series in ‘Awareness First’

-Accessible Travel News Service is an ad-free information platform to help you prepare for a day out or a holiday, enjoy stories and articles from around the world since 2011.
-Subscription available from 2 euro/month to support our work and travel the world with us.
+Accessible Travel Press is an ad-free travel resource to help you prepare for a day out or a holiday, enjoy stories and articles from around the world since 2011.

 In a series of 4, we will share some tips and insights.
 How easy it can be to implement accessibility in all its variety of do’s and don’ts in your business, and how to make a start.

 Ramp it up

 The most known, and perhaps obvious accessibility is in fact, access or entrance.

 If you give it a thought, avoiding to be a little sarcastic, it is not too hard to understand that a person in a wheelchair simply cannot take the stairs.

 Even more so, a level difference of 2 cm or 1 inch is something you would probably not even notice, unless you have a stroller to lift up, to use the entrance.

 Inside a mall, hotel, theater, cinema, restaurant, airport and other public venues you have stairs, different floors, toilets, emergency exits and staff to help you.
 Nothing to worry about, right?

 In 2021, a reality check means, if management never considered to make his business or venue accessible, it probably is not, like, at all.